UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-part1.rst

 Finally, for Part 1 use only functions and the basic Python data types you've learned about so far in Lessons 1-3.
 There is no need to go any farther than that for this assignment.

+If you're having a hard time getting started, or need some pointers, you should read the tutorial here: :ref:`exercise_mailroom_part1_tutorial`

 Submission
 ----------